roboflow/roboflow-computer-vision-utilities/README.md

 # roboflow-computer-vision-utilities
-Interface with the Roboflow API and Python package for running inference (receiving predictions) from your Roboflow Train computer vision models.
+Interface with the Roboflow API and Python SDK for running inference (receiving predictions) with AutoML and custom-trained models compatible with Roboflow Deploy.

 ![Roboflow Logo](/figures/roboflow-cv-utilities-header.png)